 This list is a good start, but it’s not all-inclusive.
-You know your pet better than anyone else, so trust your instincts—if your pet is behaving strangely, don’t hesitate to call or come in to talk to us.
+You know your pet better than anyone else, so trust your instincts—if your pet is behaving strangely, don’t hesitate to call or text us.
 It might be nothing, but it doesn’t hurt to make sure.
 If it’s an emergency to you, it’s an emergency to us.

 At Ambassador Animal Hospital, we want to see your pet happy and healthy again as soon as possible.
 Our animals give us so much and depend on us for everything; we know that it’s difficult to see your companion in pain and be unable to do anything to help.
 When you’re faced with an emergency situation, take the following steps to care for your pet:

 Our pets, just like our kids, reflect our energy levels and our moods.
 If you panic or show anxiety, your pet will feel more anxious, perhaps leading to further injury.
 Try to be as cool and calm as you possibly can, even though you’re under extreme pressure.

 You may be tempted to rush right over, however if you’re able to take a few minutes to call and tell us the emergency, we can help you, and your pet determine if we need to get you in right away or if the best course of action would be to be seen by the Animal Emergency Hospital.